nathan-barry/nathan.rs/content/posts/favorite-quotes.md

 > “The march of Providence is so slow and our desires so impatient; the work of progress so immense and our means of aiding it so feeble; the life of humanity is so long, that of the individual so brief, that we often see only the ebb of the advancing wave and are thus discouraged.
 It is history that teaches us to hope.”
 <br>― Robert E. Lee

+> "Never throughout history has a man who lived a life of ease left a name worth remembering."
+<br>— Theodore Roosevelt

 > "We live together, we act on, and react to, one another; but always and in all circumstances we are by ourselves.
 The martyrs go hand in hand into the arena; they are crucified alone.
 Embraced, the lovers desperately try to fuse their insulated ecstasies into a single self-transcendence; in vain.
 By its very nature every embodied spirit is doomed to suffer and enjoy in solitude.
 Sensations, feelings, insights, fancies—all these are private and, except through symbols and at second hand, incommunicable.
 We can pool information about experiences, but never the experiences themselves.
 From family to nation, every human group is a society of island universes.”
 <br>― Aldous Huxley, The Doors of Perception